little-apps/WetBatTravel/README.md

 ### Backend Notes
  * I had to fix up the database structure a bit so it's able to reference related models.
  * The quote is calculated using the price of the related items and the table also has "adjusted_cost" so it stores the price in case a related item's cost changes.
- * I was going to have a users table to link specific people to a quote as well the contact person, but this would've taken more time.
+ * I was going to have the quotes link to specific people (as a m:n relationship) and also the contact person, but this would've taken more time.
 Instead, I just used a column called "people" that stores the number of people and another column called "contact_name" which stores the persons name as a VARCHAR.

 ### Technologies